Welcome to the second lesson on T-accounts.

 The last element of the T-account that we need to cover is its balance.

 An account’s balance is the amount of that item at a particular point in time.

 In a T-account we show the balance of the item at the start of the period (month or year) and at the end of the period.

-Let’s say that for our examples regarding George's Catering, this was not the first period (year) covered.
-Let’s say George’s Catering had actually been operating for 3 years before this year, and that the bank account had an opening balance (the balance at the beginning of a period) of $4,300.
+Let’s say that George's Catering, the sample business we've been using throughout our tutorials, had actually been operating for 3 years prior to the current year, and that the bank account had an opening balance of $4,300.

 This would be shown as follows:

-At the end of the period (month or year) a brief calculation is done to work out the closing balance (the balance at the end of a period) of the account.
+At the end of each accounting period (month or year) a brief calculation is done to work out the closing balance of the account.

-It should be fairly apparent that the debit side is the bigger side.
+It should be fairly apparent in this example that the debit side is the bigger side.

 This comes to $20,700 in this example.